Have you been feeling like you don’t know who you are anymore? Did you lose yourself in motherhood?

 To learn more about Katie and find out what Katie’s up to, you can find her on her website.

-Let me know in the comments if you feel like lose yourself in motherhood and if you’re rediscovering yourself after motherhood.
+Let me know in the comments if have felt like you lose yourself in motherhood and if you’re rediscovering yourself after motherhood.

 - Know that you are not alone.
 We have all been through this phase of feeling like we have lost our identity when we become mothers.